 TL;DR: What if money and time are the same resource, just stored in different containers?

-I built this into an interactive tool.
+I built this into a fun interactive tool.
 Try it: mist.huliwood.com

 We tend to think of money and time as two separate resources.
 They’re not.